leovct/hidoop/README.md

 ### Data Format

 Data to process must be stored as a file.
 Current version of the project supports two types of format. **Format support will be later improved.**

 #### Line format
-In line format, text is written **line by line**.
+In **line** format, text is written **line by line**.
 A line of text is considered a unit of data, so it should not be too long.

 Here is an example of line format file content :
 > This is the content of the file.
 > It should be written line by line,
 > lines' length should not be too disparate,
 > file can be as large as desired.

-#### KV format
+#### Kv format
-In Key-Value format, text file is composed of key-value pairs.
-Each key-value pair is written **on a line**, separator is *\<-\>* symbol.
+In kv format, text file is composed of key-value pairs.
+Each pair is written **on a line**, separator is *\<-\>* symbol.

 Here is an example of KV format file content :

->key1 <-> value1
+>series <-> game-of-thrones
->key2 <-> value2
+>movie <-> inception
->key3 <-> value3
+>dish <-> pizza
->key4 <-> value4
+>colour <-> blue

 ### Write a file on HDFS

-To write a large file in HDFS (corresponds to **spread data among servers**), open a terminal in project's **root folder** and execute following command:
+To write a large file in HDFS (corresponds to **spreading data among servers**), open a terminal in project's **root folder** and execute following command:
 ```
-java -classpath bin hdfs.HdfsClient write <line|kv> <sourcefilename> [replicationfactor]
+java -cp bin hdfs.HdfsClient write <line|kv> <sourcefilename> [replicationfactor]
 ```
 * *\<line|kv\>* corresponds to input file format, line or KV format.
 * *\<sourcefilename\>* is the name of the file to proceed.
-* *[replicationfactor]* is an optional argument.
-It corresponds to the replication factor of the file, i.e. the number of time each chunk is duplicated on the cluster, in order to anticipate server failures.
-Default is 1.
+* *[replicationfactor]* is an **optional** argument.
+It corresponds to the replication factor of the file, i.e. the number of time each chunk is duplicated on the cluster, in order to anticipate server failures. **Default value is 1**.

+Note: *-cp* is a shortcut for *-classpath*

 ### Read a file from HDFS

-To read a file from HDFS (corresponds to **retrieve data from servers**), open a terminal in project's **root folder** and execute following command:
+To read a file from HDFS (corresponds to **retrieving data from servers**), open a terminal in project's **root folder** and execute following command:
 ```
-java -classpath bin hdfs.HdfsClient read <filename> <destfilename>
+java -cp bin hdfs.HdfsClient read <filename> <destfilename>
 ```
-* *\<sourcefilename\>* is the name of the file to read from the servers.
-It corresponds to the name of a file that has been written on HDFS previously.
+* *\<sourcefilename\>* is the name of the file (written on HDFS previously) to read from the servers.
 * *\<destfilename\>* is the name of the file to store data retrieved by process (rebuilt file).

 ### Delete a file from HDFS

-To delete a file from HDFS (corresponds to **delete data from servers**), open a terminal in project's **root folder** and execute following command:
+To delete a file from HDFS (corresponds to **deleting data from servers**), open a terminal in project's **root folder** and execute following command:
 ```
-java -classpath bin hdfs.HdfsClient delete <sourcefilename>
+java -cp bin hdfs.HdfsClient delete <sourcefilename>
 ```
-*\<sourcefilename\>* is the name of the file to delete from HDFS.
-It corresponds to the name of a file that has been written on HDFS previously.
+*\<sourcefilename\>* is the name of the file (written on HDFS previously) to delete from HDFS.

-## Run a MapReduce application on the cluster :eight_spoked_asterisk:
+## Run a MapReduce application on the cluster :diamond_shape_with_a_dot_inside:

-MapReduce application models are given in _src/application_ package (_WordCount\_MapReduce.java_ & _MonteCarlo\MapReduce.java_).
+MapReduce application models are given in _src/application_ package (see _WordCount\_MapReduce.java_ and _MonteCarlo\MapReduce.java_).

-:warning: **The following instructions can only work if Hidoop platform is running on the cluster.**
+:warning: **The following instructions can only work if Hidoop platform is running on the cluster and the data is spread within the cluster.**

-To run MapReduce applications processing data, the **data must first be distributed on the cluster** (see HDFS section above).
-It is also possible to run MapReduce applications that do not take a file as a parameter (for example QuasiMonteCarlo application that generates a number of points in a unit square in order to approximate the value of pi).
+Note: It is also possible to run MapReduce applications that do not take a file as a parameter (for example QuasiMonteCarlo application that generates a number of points in a unitary square and which calculates the number of points inside the circle inscribed in the square in order to approach the value of pi).

-### Example: Running WordCount application
+### WordCount application

-_src/application/WordCount\_MapReduce.java_ is a MapReduce application runnable on Hiddop platform.
-This application counts the number of occurrences of each word in a large text file in line format (text file composed of lines).
+**Wordcount** is a MapReduce application runnable on Hiddop platform.
+This application counts the number of occurrences of each word in a large text file in line format.
+The application is located in package _src/application/_.

-First, **file must be written on HDFS** as described in _Write a file on HDFS_ section.
+Note: We have also implemented an iterative version to compare the differences of performance on very large files (> 10 GB).

+Make sure you have written the file in HDFS before launching the application!
 Then, execute following code from a terminal opened in project's **root folder**:
 ```
-java -classpath bin application.WordCount_MapReduce <filename>
+java -cp bin application.WordCount_MapReduce <filename>
 ```
-*\<filename\>* is the name of the file to process.
-It corresponds to the name of a file that has been written on HDFS previously.
+*\<filename\>* is the name of the file (written on HDFS previously) to process.

-> Example:
+> Example of use:
-> Large file to process is stored on system, at path _data/filesample.txt_
+> Now, let's imagine for example that you would want to count the number of occurrences of all the words of a large 50 GB file stored on your system at data/filesample.txt.
+You want to use a MapReduce algorithm because otherwise you would take far too long.
-> First, write the file on HDFS:
+> The first step is to write the file in HDFS :
-> `java -classpath bin hdfs.HdfsClient write line data/filesample.txt 1`
+> `java -cp bin hdfs.HdfsClient write line data/filesample.txt 1`
-> Then, execute the WordCount application by specifying the name of the file (without the path, HDFS is a flat hierarchy):
+> The next step is to run the WordCount application by specifying the file name (without the path because HDFS is a flat hierarchy) :
-> `java -classpath bin application.WordCount_MapReduce filesample.txt`
+> `java -cp bin application.WordCount_MapReduce filesample.txt`
-> Result of process is written in _resf-filesample.txt_ file (KV format) in project's root folder
+> The result of the process is written in the file _resf-filesample.txt_, in kv format, in project's root folder.

-*Note: It is possible to compare the performances of MapReduce applications with their iterative versions, also present in the package.
+Note: It is possible to compare the performances of MapReduce applications with their iterative versions, also present in the package *src/application*.
-Keep in mind that the time saving will only be noticeable on very large files.
+Keep in mind that *the time saving will only be noticeable on very large files (> 10 Go)*.
 Indeed, the MapReduce process is quite expensive and is only useful for large files to be processed.
-:warning: This project is still under development, the results may not be very significant at this time.*
+:warning: This project is still under development, the results may not be very significant at this time.

+### QuasiMonteCarlo application

+## Performance analysis :zap:

+### Test 1: Variation in file size

+### Test 2: Variation in the number of servers

+### Test 3: Variation in the number of chunks

+## Application's functioning :gear:

+### Improvements over the first version of Hidoop

+### HDFS more in-depth

+### Hidoop more in-depth

+## Possible improvements :bulb:

 ## Contributors :busts_in_silhouette: